Lemoncode/angular-1-6-tutorial/06 Service Integration/Readme.md

 }
 ```

-- It's time to implement the functionallity for doLogin, we need to inject the loginService
-that we have previously created and inject the login service, in the doLogin we will
-call this service (same thing here as before, this time we will first implement, tests
-break then refactor, we could do it the other way around).
+- It's time to implement the functionallity for doLogin, we need to inject the loginService that we have previously created and inject the login service, in the doLogin we willcall this service (same thing here as before, this time we will first implement, testsbreak then refactor, we could do it the other way around).

 - First step (we have forgotten to do that) create an index.js defining the api services module.